Family Week

 "Moon’s snapshot of shifting relationships and consequent growing pains will speak to middle-grade readers and be especially appreciated by fans of diverse family fiction and queer stories." —Booklist

-"An engaging, introspective read that balances humor with heartfelt emotion, capturing the joy, pain, and uncertainty of adolescence in a way that will resonate with young listeners navigating their own paths." —School Library Journal
+"An engaging, introspective read that balances humor with heartfelt emotion, capturing the joy, pain, and uncertainty of adolescence in a way that will resonate with young readers navigating their own paths." —School Library Journal